5 Best Kyoto Night Tours

 What You Need to Rent a Car in Japan

 Ready to hit the road?
-Book your car with Discover Cars here and discover the freedom of exploring the Japan on your own terms!
+Discover the freedom of exploring the Japan on your own terms!

 Thanks for reading!

-Kyoto truly comes alive at night and we had so much fun exploring on a night tour.
+Kyoto truly comes alive at night, and we had so much fun exploring on a night tour.
 There are a lot of different options to suit any type of traveler, so I know you’ll have a fantastic time no matter which tour you go with!

 Make sure to check out all of our Japan blogs before you take off!
-We have lots of resources to share from things we wish we knew before we visited to our favorite places, and can’t miss experiences.
+We have lots of resources to share from things we wish we knew before we visited to our favorite places, and can’t-miss experiences.

 17 Best Things to do in Mt Fuji if You’re Limited on Time!